ManageIQ/manageiq-documentation/installing_on_google_compute_engine/_topics/installation.md

 8. Create a virtual machine instance by navigating to **VM instances > Create Instance**, and configure the following fields:

-    1. Enter a unique **Name** for the virtual machine instance that uses lowercase alphanumeric characters and hyphens.
+    1. Enter a unique **Name** for the virtual machine instance.
+Valid characters include lowercase alphanumeric characters and hyphens.

     2. Select the **Zone** closest to your location.